Static Blog Generator (What's Old Is New)

 Benefits of Static Blog Generation

-1. I love the speed when visiting a pure html blog.
+There are several reason I like this idea, some of which may only by important to me:1.
+I love the speed when visiting a pure html blog.
 Sure you can use WP-Cache, WP Super Cache, and WP-SuperCache-Plus to make a Wordpress blog fly, but for the clean, simple blogs I lean toward, a database seems like overkill.

 2. I hate installing patches and keeping up with security updates.